DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/if-youre-a-veteran.md

 ---
-title: "Funding and support if you're a veteran"
+title: "Get support if you're a veteran"
-heading: "Support training to teach if you're a veteran"
+heading: "Get support if you're a veteran"
 description: |-
     Find out how to get support training to teach if you're a veteran transitioning from or you've already left the armed forces.
 related_content: